fqmes/Simple-Task-Tracker/README.md

 # 📝 Simple Task Tracker

 This is a lightweight task management web application built using **Node.js** and **Express.js**.
-It allows users to add, view, complete, and delete tasks.
-Instead of using a database, it stores data in a local `tasks.json` file for simplicity.
+It allows users to add, view, complete, and delete tasks. it stores data in a local `tasks.json` file for simplicity.

-> 📁 Suitable for small projects or assignments requiring simple REST API and backend logic without frameworks like PHP or Python.

 ---